Arthur Roche: Coadjutor and Bishop of Leeds

-Roche was named Coadjutor to the Bishop of Leeds, David Konstant, on 16 July 2002.
+Roche was named coadjutor to the Bishop of Leeds, David Konstant, on 16 July 2002.
 Roche became the ninth bishop of Leeds when Pope John Paul accepted Bishop Konstant's resignation on health grounds on 7 April 2004.

 In the Leeds diocese, in 2008 Roche's plans to close seven parishes produced vigorous protests, especially on the part of a parish in Allerton Bywater that offers Mass in Latin.

 Roche had been mentioned as a possible successor to Cardinal Murphy-O'Connor as Archbishop of Westminster, head of the Catholic Church in England and Wales.
 He was even said to be the cardinal's favoured candidate.
 His name had also been mentioned as a possible successor to Archbishop Kevin McDonald as Archbishop of Southwark.
 Whilst Bishop of Leeds, he was appointed a Patron of the Newman Society in Oxford.

-Commission on English in the Liturgy
+International Commission on English in the Liturgy

 In July 2002, while continuing as bishop of Leeds, Roche was elected chairman of the International Commission on English in the Liturgy, which oversees the translation of the Latin liturgical texts into English.
-The Commission had failed to win the Holy See's confirmation of its 1998 translation of the Missal, and Roche's appointment, along with replacement of staff, was part of an overhaul to ensure a more accurate translation that an increasing number of bishops and Vatican officials had wanted over the years.
+The commission had failed to win the Holy See's confirmation of its 1998 translation of the Missal, and Roche's appointment, along with replacement of staff, was part of an overhaul to ensure a more accurate translation that an increasing number of bishops and Vatican officials had wanted over the years.

 As the chairman of the International Commission on English in the Liturgy, it fell to Roche to superintend the final stages of the work and then to announce that the new translation of the Missal into English was ready.
 There followed a positive outcome of voting on the text by all English-speaking episcopal conferences throughout the world.
 This new translation of the Roman Missal was introduced into Catholic parishes in the United Kingdom in September 2011.